chellij/RIJ-Portfolio/README.md

 # My Portfolio

 Although I am at the beginning of my career in Robotics I have included a few projects in this repository to show some of my skills in electrical and robotic engineering.
 Some of these projects were completed as part of my academic learning and some are hobbies and self-taught skills.
-I have includes overviews of each project as readme files, code, photos and videos where applicable.
+I have included overviews of each project as readme files, code, photos and videos where applicable.

 ####  Embedded System Code (C Language)
   - [*Game Development*](https://github.com/chellij/RIJ-Portfolio/tree/master/1.%20Embedded%20Systems%20-%20Game%20Dev)